 Both types of organizations help animals by taking in unwanted pets in hopes of finding them new homes.
 Shelters usually house the adoption candidates in on-site kennels, while rescue groups almost always solicit foster homes where animals can live until they find new families to take them in.
 Shelters and rescue groups both take temporary ownership of animals that are strays or have been seized by animal control.

 If donating to marine animals is more important to you, there are many worthy non-profits that benefit undersea creatures – both directly and indirectly.
-For instance, Algalita Marine Research and Education is a foundation for tackling the problem of plastics filling our oceans.
-Animal donations to support causes like these offer indirect support, as they seek to protect undersea plant and animal life by eliminating unhealthy human practices.

 How to Help Animals